David Maltby: Popular culture

 In the 1955 film The Dam Busters, Maltby was played by George Baker.
 Baker stated in an interview that he was chosen for the part due to his physical similarity to Maltby.

 The detailed story of Maltby and his crew is documented in the book Breaking the Dams: The Story of Dambuster David Maltby and His Crew written by Charles Foster.

 Memorabilia

 A bombsight that was used by Maltby's crew on Operation Chastise is said to have been passed initially onto Maltby's father Ettrick shortly after the dams raid.
 It remained at Hydneye House school until its demolition, ending up in the possession of a former pupil, who sold it at auction in 2015 for over £41,000.
-It is believed to be the only original bomb sight used on the dams raid that is still remaining.
+It was however later speculated by fellow dambuster Johnny Johnson in an interview that such bombsights were fiction and didn't exist as far as he was aware, and that Maltby's was likely an educational fabrication by his father Ettrick to display in his school where he was headmaster.